code-withhemant45/BYTENOTE-main/README.md

-# ByteNote
+# ByteNote - Hemant's Project

-A modern note-taking application built with React, TypeScript, and Supabase.
+A modern note-taking application built with React, TypeScript, and Supabase by Hemant.

 ## 🚀 Features